deygordillos/hybridcloud-api/README.md

 - `TF_VAR_gitlab_token`: [GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with `api` scope to add the provisioned cluster to your GitLab group.
 - `BASE64_GOOGLE_CREDENTIALS`:
-  - You must create [GCP service account](https://cloud.google.com/docs/authentication/getting-started) with the following roles: `Compute Network Viewer`, `Kubernetes Engine Admin`, `Service Account User`.
+  - You must create [GCP service account](https://cloud.google.com/docs/authentication/getting-started) with the following roles: `Compute Network Viewer`, `Kubernetes Engine Admin`, `Service Account User`, `Service Account Admin`.
+Yes, both User and Admin are needed.
+User will be used to impersonate the [default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account) when [creating the node pool](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/using_gke_with_terraform#node-pool-management).
+Admin will be used to create a service account in the kube-system namespace.
   - As described in the above link, also create a json service account key.
   - After downloading the json file for the key, encode it with: `base64 /path/to/sa-key.json | tr -d \\n`.
 Copy this value and use it to create your CI environment variable.